 Trapped in an isolated gas station by a voracious Splinter parasite that transforms its still living victims into deadly hosts, a young couple and an escaped convict must find a way to work together to survive this primal terror.

-Four interwoven stories that occur on Halloween: An everyday high school principal has a secret life as a serial killer; a college virgin might have just met the one guy for her; a group of teenagers pull a mean prank; a woman who loathes the night has to contend with her holiday-obsessed husband and a mean old man meets his match with a demonic, supernatural trick-or treater.
+Five interwoven stories that occur on Halloween: An everyday high school principal has a secret life as a serial killer; a college virgin might have just met the guy for her; a group of teenagers pull a mean prank; a woman who loathes the night has to contend with her holiday-obsessed husband; and a mean old man meets his match with a demonic, supernatural trick-or-treater.

 In this blend of the B movie classic The Blob (1958), and some Romero's zombies film, a meteorite collides in a small town.
 Grant finds it, and is infected by a parasite worm, which installs in his brain and causes him a creepy transformation into a monster.
 Starla, his wife, and Bill, a policeman, will try to stop him and the plague of worms generated by the creature.
 Written by

 206 of 261 people found this review helpful.

 Was this review helpful to you?